tylerlwsmith/deadhandmedia.com/content/projects/catalytic-crime/index.md

 During the two weeks that I worked on this project, I completed the following:

-- I containerized the app with separate containers for the PHP web app, the nginx web server, the Node.js dev server, the PostgreSQL database, a testing PostgreSQL database, and MailHog for checking emails in development.
+- **I containerized the app** with separate containers for the PHP web app, the nginx web server, the Node.js dev server, the PostgreSQL database, a testing PostgreSQL database, and MailHog for checking emails in development.
-- I set up auth and account creation with Laravel Breeze.
+- **I set up auth and account creation** with Laravel Breeze.
-- I set up a form for users to create and edit reports using Laravel Livewire that provides server-powered reactivity on the front-end.
+- **I set up a form for users to create and edit reports** using Laravel Livewire that provides server-powered reactivity on the front-end.
-- I set up an admin-approval process for new reports, where admins are notified of new reports via email then can approve them using the web app.
+- **I set up an admin-approval process for new reports**, where admins are notified of new reports via email then can approve them using the web app.
-- I created a paginated reports index page for reports and a single report page.
+- **I created a paginated reports index page** for reports and a single report page.
-- I created a sparce-but-functional UI using Tailwind CSS plus its form and typography plugins.
+- **I created a sparce-but-functional UI using Tailwind CSS**, along with its form and typography plugins.
-- I set up DigitalOcean Spaces for S3-compatible object storage and used it for storing user uploads.
+- **I set up DigitalOcean Spaces for S3-compatible object storage** and used it for storing user uploads.
-- I wrote integration tests that must pass before the site can deploy.
+- **I wrote integration tests** that must pass before the site can deploy.
-- I set up CI/CD with Jenkins deploying to a $5/mo DigitalOcean droplet.
+- **I set up CI/CD with Jenkins** deploying to a $5/mo DigitalOcean droplet.

 ## Outcome